AgibotTech/Omnihand-2025-SDK/document/en/API_CPP.md

  * @brief Gets the temperature report for a single joint motor.
  * @note The reporting period must be set before querying.
  * @param joint_motor_index The index of the joint motor (1-10).
  * @return The current temperature value.
+Returns -1 on failure.
  */
 unsigned short GetTemperatureReport(unsigned char joint_motor_index);